jboss-developer/jboss-portal-quickstarts/jsf2-rf4-hello-world-portlet/README.md

 What is it?
 -----------

-This project demonstrates how to create a simplest portlet using JavaServer Faces 2.1 and RichFaces 4.2.
+This project demonstrates how to create a simplest portlet using JavaServer Faces 2.1, RichFaces 4.2.3.Final and Portlet Bridge 3.1.0.Final.

 Known Issues
 ------------